Union Forensic Society Invitational

 Will Mercer Paradigm

-I debated 3 years at Maize High and am currently in my third year of assistant coaching also at Maize High.
+I debated 3 years at Maize High and am currently in my fourth year of assistant coaching also at Maize High.

 I will listen to and evaluate kritikal args (including performance affs) but there are probably better judges out there if you're a K team.
 Obviously I will evaluate run-of-the-mill Ks like Cap and Foucault, but don't assume I know all about your cyber queer theory matrix argument.
 That being said, a team that is obviously knowledgeable about the kritik they are running and does a good job at framing the round and providing alt solvency can certainly win.
 However, I will vote on no link to the K and I will default to policy impacts unless the framing debate is done well.
-Also, root cause debates and in round activism/education both need to have a voter to be evaluated in the debate (i.e. hey, I like framing a lot so don't get lazy with the easy stuff).
+Answer direct questions in cx, try not to perf con or change advocacy stances between speeches (obviously you can kick out of the K but some of those things might haunt you on other flows).
+I don't love K v.
+K debates (framework makes the game work) but do what you must.

 CPs and DAs

 There absolutely is such a thing as a cheating counterplan.
 Competitive CPs only please.
 I like PICs bad arguments and I will often vote on them unless the neg can prove competition/lack of abuse in round.
+Be sure to have a net ben (internal or external) and articulate what it is, I've seen far too many CPs without them gone for.
+For the aff I don't love hearing a laundry list of every perm you can think of, read and articulate perms that actually test competitiveness (i.e. "perm do the aff" isn't a thing).
 DAs should be unique.

-I don't love competing interps and I will usually default to reasonability, but I will still evaluate T violations on reasonably topical affs.
-The only way to win the T debate on the neg is to either 1) run T against an obviously untopical aff and extend their voters or 2) run T against a likely topical aff and win reasonability bad and judge intervention bad.
 In terms of other theory arguments like framing, disclosure, etc. I need to have voters and I need those voters to be proven more important than evaluating the policy.
 If a teams wins on the theory level but does not provide adequate voting reasons why this is important or does not provide reason as to why theory evaluation should predicate policy, I will ignore the theory debate in favor of policy impacts.
 I really don't want you to do those things, I really enjoy good theory debate.
+Make sure to articulate the sequential order of evaluation when multiple theoretical stances are being taken.
+On this note, RVIs are a thing but need to be weighed against the initial theory claim.

 CX isn't binding unless you say it is.
 I'm fine with asserting arguments during this time but, if it's clear you're using this time to have an 11 minute speech, I won't be very happy with you.
 Don't make this a shouting match please, otherwise I'm just going to ignore both teams and nobody wants that.
 We're all friends here.